ConorBevan/Rock-Paper-Scissors/README.md

 ## Features Left to Implement

-- Noise sound affetcs based on if you win/lose a hand.
+- Noise sound affects based on if you win/lose a hand.

 # Testing

 I feel that the site has hit the goals required by all parties.
 The site responds nicely to all different screen sizes, the images/icons look clean and sharp on all device sizes.
 Easy navigation.
 All links work on the site also.
 I didn't come across any issues with the site.

-### Validator Testing
+### - Validator Testing

 - __HTML -__ No errors on any of my pages html when passing through the official [(W3C) validator](https://validator.w3.org/#validate_by_input)